Unlock Productivity With Mind Maps

 Features: Visual, radiant, hierarchical, associative, use of color/images/words, non-linear, hand-drawn

-Challenges: Can be messy and disorganized if not done carefully, takes practice to do well
+Challenges: It can be messy and disorganized if not done carefully, and it takes practice to do well

 Tips and Techniques for Using Mind Maps